uliantsev-a/tamer-links/Readme.md

-## Currencies monitor
+## TamerLinks
-The simple app is similar to __bit.ly__ or other the service for making short links from original URLs
+The simple app for link reduction.
+It's similar to __bit.ly__
+or other the service for making short links from original URLs

 App include next option:
 - Celery worker periodic delete old resources (links)